lrigano/hts_workshop_mpi/level1/2X_quality_filter_nanopore.md

+# Assesing sequence quality and filtering Oxford Nanopore data

+* Teaching: 30 minutes
+* Exercises: 15 minutes

+#### Objectives

+* Know how to assess the quality of Oxford Nanopore data using visualization tools such as pycoQC
+* Be able to perform quality filtering of nanopore data and to remove short reads

+#### Keypoints

+* `pycoQC` is a great tool for generating interactive reports to explore key aspects of a Nanopore sequencing dataset
+* Sequences can be filtered to remove low quality reads and short reads using `nanofilt`

 ## Assessing sequence quality

 The initial step for every sequencing project is quality control to assess the quality of your data.
 This will give you some statistics of your sequencing data, such as length and quality score distributions, as well as highlight potential problems with your input DNA/RNA, the sequencing run or the output itself.